AWS CloudFront

-This module is to be used on the CloudFront distribution, using the AWS CloudFront Lambda@Edge service.
+This module is made for AWS CloudFront distributions, using the AWS CloudFront Lambda@Edge service.

 Compatibility